-Romanian Chicken Liver Pilaf, a hearty meal that has it all: carbs, vegetables and protein.
-It’s quick and easy to make, and it goes down well with the whole family.
+Romanian Chicken Liver and Rice or pilaf, a hearty meal that has it all: carbs, vegetables and protein.
+It's quick and easy to make, and it goes down well with the whole family.

 If you ever visit Romania, you will definitely fall in love with our food.
 Do expect to leave the country with a few extra kilos though, as we love eating good food, especially meat, most of our sample dishes are meat based.

 In the countryside, at least, it is quite common to eat meat with pretty much every meal, but then it makes perfect sense, you can't really work hard on your farm and field and be expected to survive on salads.

 So, this dish is perfect for those of you who appreciate good food and need some extra energy for those demanding days.
 The chicken liver gives a meaty touch to the already flavourful rice.

 The way we cook pilaf is quite similar to the Italian risotto, rather than the Middle Eastern Pilau/Pilaf.
 We use short grain rice instead of the risotto one and the dish has a creamy consistency.
 The chicken liver can be replaced with chicken breast, if you wish.